Preparing for your pup’s spa day

-Knowing that your pup will be treated with our luxurious spa treatment, a good amount of exercise beforehand helps their overall experience.
-The most important activity you can do before coming in is a long, quality walk that gives them plenty of opportunity to move about and relieve themselves.
-If you plan to potty them upon arrival, ensure that you arrive early, with enough time to do so before your scheduled appointment.
-It is not our responsibility to take your pup potty and given they will be with us for a few hours, don't make them wait for pick up to do their business.
-Not only does this make them more comfortable during their time with Le Pawsh, but you would be surprised by the amount of potty we deal with every day.
-Sometimes it’s a stray pee in the corner, sometimes it’s a smeared poo with footprints leading to the culprit.
-So please, for their sake and ours, don’t make them wait!
+Knowing that your pup will be treated with our luxurious spa, a good amount of exercise beforehand helps enhance their overall experience.
+The most important activity to do before coming in is a long, quality walk that allows them plenty of opportunities to move about and relieve themselves.
+If you plan to potty them upon arrival, please ensure that you arrive early with sufficient time to do so before your scheduled appointment.
+It is not our responsibility to take your pup potty, and given they will be with us for a few hours, don’t make them wait for pick-up to do their business.
+This consideration not only makes them more comfortable during their time with us at Le Pawsh, but it also helps reduce the number of accidents we handle daily.
+Sometimes it’s a stray pee in the corner, and sometimes it’s a smeared accident with footprints leading to the culprit.
+For their sake and ours, please don’t make them wait.

 Puppies

 To puppies, everything is new and exciting, but can be big and overwhelming.
-Puppies spend the first year of their life building relationships with the experiences of their new day-to-day so we, at Le Pawsh wish to foster the happiest feelings with grooming possible, to make certain that they have a calmer experience.
-Those who book our Bath & Haircut for their puppy’s first visit will most likely receive a Bath & Tidy.
+Puppies spend the first year of their life building relationships with the experiences of their new day-to-day.
+We at Le Pawsh wish to foster the happiest feelings with grooming possible, to make certain that they have a calmer experience.
+Those who book our Bath & Haircut for their puppy’s first visit will most likely receive our Bath & Tidy service.
 This “introductory groom,” means their little nails are trimmed, a bath, some light scissor work, and a ton of kisses.
 We take our time with every step to build a confident foundational relationship with grooming as they come back into and throughout adulthood.

 Training